stweil/okralact/README.md

    	*	validation report, where the character error rate and word error rate for  each  itermediate  model could be found.
 The  frequency to save the intermediate is defined by the parameter  "save_frequency".
 User can use the report to decide which model to use and see the training curve.
    	*	evaluation report, contains the evaluation result for a user selected model on a user selected  dataset.

 The file *app/route.py* contains the code for handling the users' HTTP requests and responses with Flask,  and the code for processing the users' jobs with Redis Queue.
 There are three task queues running in the backend,  i.e., the training queue, the validation queue and the evaluation queue.
-Each type of job submitted by the user would be put into its corresponding task queue, where it will wait to be excuted.
+Each type of job submitted by the user would be put into its corresponding task queue, where it will wait to be executed.

 When a job gets opportunity to run, it will call the common API for training, validation or evaluation defined in the folder *engines*.
 The jobs in training task queue, validating task queue and evaluating task queue will call the API defined in the file *train.py*, *valid.py* and *eval.py* respectively.